strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    **Note:** The Server Installer Window works by automatically calling install commands from public repositories for you.
 It creates a temporary bat file in your Windows temp folder in order to reliably run the installer process.
 For a manual install process please check the documentation button available in the Welcome Window.

 ## Upcoming Features
-   - Server profiles.
+   - Save and load server profiles.
-   - Maincloud support.
+   - Backup and restore custom server.
-   - Notification and updater to a new SpacetimeDB server version.
+   - Binaryen Web Assembly Optimizer installer.

 ## Community Made
    - Created by a solo MMO developer.